 Acute or persistent wrist pain is always a warning sign that should not be ignored.
 Without treatment, the underlying cause of your problem can quickly worsen.
-Dr. Mark Ciaglia, DO, and Dr. William J. Jordan, MD, at the Woodlands Center for Special Surgery in The Woodlands, Texas, have years of experience identifying wrist problems and creating customized treatment plans that relieve your pain and get you back to enjoying your activities.
+Dr. Mark Ciaglia, DO, and Dr. William J. Jordan, MD, at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, have years of experience identifying wrist problems and creating customized treatment plans that relieve your pain and get you back to enjoying your activities.
 To schedule an appointment, call the office or book an appointment online today.

 Your wrist is a complex structure of small bones and their supporting soft tissues (ligaments, tendons, and muscles) that undergo constant daily wear and tear.

 This combination of complex movable parts, together with the stress of repetitive movements, makes your wrists very susceptible to a variety of pain-causing problems.

 Some of the most common conditions responsible for wrist pain include:

 - Ligament injury